noir-lang/noir/docs/docs/dev_docs/contracts/main.md

 An **Aztec smart contract** is a smart contract with **private** state variables and **private** functions.

-**Aztec.nr** is a library for writing Aztec smart contracts, written in Noir.
+**Aztec.nr** is a framework for writing Aztec smart contracts, written in Noir.

 # Getting started

 ## Install Noir

-To write a Noir Contract, you need to write Noir, and to write Noir, you need to [install Nargo](https://noir-lang.org/getting_started/nargo_installation).
+To write an Aztec.nr contract, you need to write Noir, and to write Noir, you need to [install Nargo](https://noir-lang.org/getting_started/nargo_installation).

 ## Install Noir tooling

-There are a number of tools to make writing Noir Contracts more pleasant.
+There are a number of tools to make writing Aztec.nr contracts more pleasant.
 See [here](https://github.com/noir-lang/awesome-noir#get-coding).

 ## Quick start